 The Company maintains claims-made insurance policies to mitigate its financial exposure to product liability claims.
 Claims-made insurance policies generally cover only those asserted claims and incidents that are reported to the insurance carrier while the policy is in effect.
 Thus, a claims-made policy does not generally represent a transfer of risk for claims and incidents that have been incurred but not reported to the insurance carrier during the policy period.
 The Company periodically evaluates its exposure to unreported product liability claims and records accruals as necessary for the estimated cost of unreported claims related to services performed and products sold.
 In January 2005, the Company retained an independent actuarial firm to perform revised estimates of the unreported claims as of December 31, 2004.
-The independent firm estimated the unreported product loss liability using a frequency-severity approach, whereby projected losses were calculated by multiplying the estimated number of claims by the estimated average cost per claim.
+The independent firm estimated number of claims by the estimated average cost per claim.
 The estimated claims were calculated based on the reported claim development method and the Bornhuetter-Ferguson method using a blend of the Company's historical claim experience and industry data.
 The estimated cost per claim was calculated using a lognormal claims model blending the Company's historical average cost per claim with industry claims data.
 The independent actuarial firm used a number of assumptions in order to estimate the unreported product loss liability including: